Some meetings definitely could have been emails. However, others simply have to happen.

 Phrases for moving forward

-Perhaps you’ve touched on a topic that takes forever and a day to unfold, and there’s not enough time to discuss it in detail.
-Sometimes, your team members might need a hint that it’s time to move on and let the previous topic be.
+Sometimes, your team members might need a hint that it’s time to move on and let the topic they’re discussing be.

 Whenever you want to suggest moving forward, you can use one or more of these business meeting phrases.